 In its simplest form, a Power Plant, known also as a Power Station, is an industrial facility used to generate electricity.

-To generate power, a power plant needs to have an energy source.
+To generate power, an electrical power plant needs to have an energy source.
 One source of energy is from the burning of fossil fuels, such as coal, oil and natural gas.

 Then we also have nuclear power, and finally renewable energy sources such as wind, solar, wave and hydroelectric.

 Originally, the only source of power for industrial power plants was Direct Current, or DC systems, but it wasn’t until Alternating Current, or AC systems were introduced that the power could be carried the distances necessary to be suitable for distribution to the masses.

 1. Hydroelectric Power Plants